Falcon's Tower is the the actual champion Sitka Spruce of Oregon, based on rules of a point system commonly accepted across the USA.

 Total Points - 750

-I also located Falcon's Tower on Google Earth, and the scale across both directions of its crown showed that a 1/4 crown spread of 22 ft. was acceptable.
+I also located Falcon's Tower on Google Earth, and the scale showed that a 1/4 crown spread of 22 ft. was acceptable for 22 points

 There is about 10 feet elevation difference between the high and low sides of the trunk.
-Its on a steep hillside.
-The location is undisclosed for now, and it is difficult to reach safely.
 I nominated Falcon's Tower to the Oregon Registry, August 2011.

 Comparison of this Spruce to the Cape Meares Sitka was supposed to be based American Forest system.
-But the team that measured for American Forests failed to measure the diameter properly.
-The diameter should have been measured about 4 ft. lower than where the man in the image is holding the tape.
-There was a single large root, the one he is kneeling on, and there is an easy way to compensate for that root blocking a tape wrap lower down.
-I know this, because I measured the circumference twice at the proper level, bypassing the root.
+But the team failed to measure the diameter accurately.
+The diameter should have been measured about 5 ft. lower than where the man in the image is holding the tape.
+There was a large root that he is kneeling on, and there was an easy way to bridge the root for a measure.
+Instead of measuring at 4.5 ft. above average grade, the right way, Ascending the Giants measured about 9 ft. above average grade.
+In other words, the spruce was not measured.

 Click these for a few extra views.
 Captions should be underneath.